 The other reality of Google Ads is that the moment you stop paying, the traffic stops.
 There is no residual benefit.
 You are essentially renting visibility on Google rather than building something you own.
 Turn off the budget on a Friday, and by Monday your phone goes silent.

-What Google Ads Costs Over 12 Months
+What Google Ads Looks Like Over 12 Months

 That does not mean Google Ads is a bad investment.
 For many businesses, the leads generated more than cover the cost.
 But it is critical to understand that you are paying for a faucet, not a well.
 The water only flows when the money flows.